A Black couple says an appraiser lowballed them. So, they ‘whitewashed’ their home and say the value shot up.

 “It was a slap in the face,” Austin told KGO-TV in February.

 Austin and his wife, Tenisha Tate-Austin decided to get another opinion three weeks later, they say in a lawsuit filed Thursday in federal court in San Francisco.
-This time, they enlisted the help of their White friend, Jan, who agreed to pretend to be the homeowner for a different appraiser, the lawsuit alleges.
+This time, they enlisted the help of their White friend Jan who agreed to pretend to be the homeowner for a different appraiser, the lawsuit alleges.
 The Austins “whitewashed” their house by removing their family photos and stripping the walls of their African-themed art.
 Jan helped on this front, too, by staging photos of her own family, the lawsuit states.

-The new appraisal came in at $1.48 million — nearly half a million more than the previous estimate.
+The new appraisal came in at $1.48 million — nearly a half-million more than the previous estimate.

 The Austins, according to the lawsuit, believe the first appraiser, Janette Miller, gave them a lowball valuation because they’re Black.
 The couple and the nonprofit Fair Housing Advocates of Northern California are now suing Miller and her company, Miller & Perotti Real Estate Appraisals in San Rafael.
 They’re seeking financial damages and asking the court to order the defendants to ensure they won’t discriminate when appraising houses.